On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Introduction

 \begin{thrm}[Kreiss] The following statements are equivalent: \begin{enumerate}[label = (\roman*)] \item The scheme \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} is strongly stable in the sense of Definition~\ref{defstabilite}. \item The scheme \eqref{eqprincip}-\eqref{eqbord}-\eqref{eqinit} has neither eigenvalue nor generalized eigenvalue. \item The Uniform Kreiss-Lopatinskii Condition is satisfied. \end{enumerate} \end{thrm}

-The Uniform Kreiss-Lopatinskii Condition is related to the absence of zeros for the so-called Kreiss-Lopatinskii determinant (see later~\Cref{def:detKL} and~\cite{Gustafsson13}).
-These zeros are called eigenvalues or generalized eigenvalues (see later~\Cref{def:eigenvalue} and \Cref{def:geneigenvalue}) and correspond to modal instabilities.
-Our study of the strong stability of the discrete IBVP will be based on a geometrical study of the Kreiss-Lopatinskii determinant.
+The Uniform Kreiss-Lopatinskii Condition corresponds to the absence of zeros for the so-called Kreiss-Lopatinskii determinant (see later~\Cref{def:detKL} and~\cite{Gustafsson13}).
+These zeros are identified to eigenvalues or to generalized eigenvalues in the sense of Definitions \ref{def:eigenvalue} and \ref{def:geneigenvalue} and correspond to modal instabilities.
+Our numerical analysis of the strong stability of the discrete IBVP will be based on a geometrical study of the Kreiss-Lopatinskii determinant.